Arachni/arachni/README.md

   * Nokogiri
   * Typhoeus
   * Awesome print
-  * Liquid (For {Arachni::Reports::HTML} reporting)
+  * Liquid (for HTML reporting)
-  * Yardoc (if you want to generate the documentation)
+  * Yardoc (to generate the documentation)
   * Robots

 Run the following to install all required system libraries:
     sudo apt-get install libxml2-dev libxslt1-dev libcurl4-openssl-dev ruby1.9.1-full ruby1.8-dev rubygems

-(Adapt the above line to your Linux distro.)
+_Adapt the above line to your Linux distro._

 Run the following to install all gem dependencies:
     sudo gem install nokogiri typhoeus awesome_print liquid yard robots

-(If you have more than one Ruby version installed make sure that you install the gems and run Arachni with the proper version.)
+_If you have more than one Ruby version installed make sure that you install the gems and run Arachni with the proper version._

 ## Supported platforms
 Arachni should work on all *nix and POSIX compliant platforms with Ruby